mouracamila/ecoleta-web/README.md

 ## Introduction

-Ecoleta is a Web and Mobile application to help people find collection points for recycle.
-This Aplication was developed during NLW, event by RocketSeat.
+Ecoleta is a Web and Mobile application to help people find collection points for recycling.
+This Application was developed during NLW, event by RocketSeat.

-The Ecoleta project has three parts, this repository is a frontend.
+The Ecoleta project has three parts, this repository has the frontend.
 The backend is available here [ecoleta-serv](https://github.com/mouracamila/ecoleta-serv) And the Mobile application here [ecoleta-mobile](https://github.com/mouracamila/ecoleta-mobile)